 The Trust sells Units on a continuous basis with Closings of this Offering occurring monthly on the last Business Day of the month in which the subscriptions are received, and at such other times as the Manager may determine.
 The available funds will be invested in Mortgages and used for expenses associated with the making of the investments.
 All organizational expenses and sales commissions or fees paid to Dealers in connection with the Offering will be paid by the Manager.
-The ongoing expenses of the Trust will be primarily the Manager's Fee, the annual fee payable to the Trustee pursuant to the Declaration of Trust, fees payable to SGGG as registrar and transfer agent, fees payable to SGGG pursuant to the Services Agreement, payments to the Mortgage Broker under the Mortgage Broker

-Agreement, legal and accounting expenses in connection with the ongoing operation of the Trust and other Trust related matters, such as meetings of and reporting to Unitholders, Offering expenses, which will be paid by the Trust and other general and administrative expenses.
+The ongoing expenses of the Trust will be primarily the Manager's Fee, the annual fee payable to the Trustee pursuant to the Declaration of Trust, fees payable to SGGG as registrar and transfer agent, fees payable to SGGG pursuant to the Services Agreement, payments to the Mortgage Broker under the Mortgage Broker Agreement, legal and accounting expenses in connection with the ongoing operation of the Trust and other Trust related matters, such as meetings of and reporting to Unitholders, Offering expenses, which will be paid by the Trust and other general and administrative expenses.
 Investments in Mortgages will be made as set out in "The Trust - Long Term Objectives - Investment Policies".
 Pending investment in Mortgages, the net proceeds will be invested in Authorized Interim Investments.
 The Manager will invest the available funds of this Offering in Mortgages as suitable opportunities arise.

 Assuming min.
 Offering Assuming max.
-Offering А Amount to be raised by this Offering \$0 \$375,000,000 (1) В Selling commissions and fees \$0 \$0 С Estimated Offering costs (e.g., legal, accounting and audit) \$0 \$0 D Net Proceeds: $D = A - (B+C)$ \$0 \$375,000,000 Е Additional sources of funding required \$0 \$0 F Working capital deficiency (2) \$0 \$0 G Total: $G = (D+E) - F$ \$0 \$375,000,000
+Offering A Amount to be raised by this Offering \$0 \$375,000,000(1) В Selling commissions and fees \$0 (2) \$0 (2) С Estimated Offering costs (e.g., legal, accounting and audit) \$0 \$0 D Net Proceeds: $D = A - (B+C)$ \$0 \$375,000,000 Е Additional sources of funding required \$0 \$0 F Working capital deficiency (3) \$0 \$0 G Total: $G = (D+E) - F$ \$0 \$375,000,000

-(1) Although the Trust is authorized to raise a maximum of \$375,000,000, the Trust anticipates raising \$50,000,000 in the next 12 months.

-(2) Amounts drawn from time to time on the Lenders' Loan are not included in calculating working capital deficiency.
+- (1) Although the Trust is authorized to raise a maximum of \$375,000,000, the Trust anticipates raising \$15,000,000 in the next 12 months. - (2) The Trust will be selling the Units through Dealers, including CDFL, an Exempt Market Dealer in British Columbia, Alberta, Saskatchewan, Manitoba and Ontario (the "Jurisdictions").
+The Manager will pay to CDFL, and in its discretion, may pay to Dealers, the following fees, which fees will be negotiated between the Manager and the Dealer, as applicable, however, the maximum fee that the Manager is authorized to pay to a Dealer, including CDFL is: (i) a commission equal to 1.5% of the gross proceeds received by the Trust from the sale of Class A Units and (ii) an ongoing Trailer Fee equal to 1.0% of the gross proceeds received by the Trust from the sale of Class A Units and Class C Units made by the Trust through the Dealer.
+No service fees are payable in respect of the Class F Units.
+In addition, CDFL will be paid a monthly dealer services fee by the Manager in consideration for performing dealer services in connection with prospectus exempt purchases made in the Jurisdictions.
+See "Compensation Paid to Sellers and Finders". - (3) Amounts drawn from time to time on the Lenders' Loan are not included in calculating working capital deficiency.
 The Lenders' Loan is a demand revolving credit facility used to manage cash flows and as part of the investment program.
 It is regularly utilized to make Mortgage loans and to pay expenses in advance of receiving proceeds of Mortgage repayments and sales and from the proceeds of the sale of Units and hence fluctuates regularly.